Reward this term:

-Pupils at Wainscott Primary School from Reception to Year 6 are all part of one of our four houses.
+Pupils at Wainscott Primary School from Nursery to Year 6 are all part of one of our four houses.
 Each house is named after an influential role model and represented by a colour.

 Pupils are rewarded and recognised